 How is Thanatophobia Treated?

-For more severe cases, a psychiatrist can prescribe medication to reduce anxiety or depression.
-They will typically recommend the client include therapy services while taking medication to ensure the best results.
+For severe cases, a psychiatrist can prescribe medication to reduce anxiety or depression.
+They will typically recommend you also include therapy services while taking medication to ensure the best results.

 “The fear of death or dying is not uncommon.
 There are a lot of reasons why we might have that fear, such as concern for our loved ones who would be left behind, not being able to have new experiences or reach goals, anxiety about what might happen to our body when we die, or having uncertainties about the death process or the afterlife.
 Reflecting on why we fear death, and facing those fears, can be really empowering because we can then take action.
 Taking action might look like creating an advanced directive or putting together a bucket list of experiences that you want to have during your life.”Talkspace therapist Liz Kelly, LCSW

 The fear of dying is, in many ways, fear of the unknown.
 It’s perfectly normal to feel fearful about facing death.
 However, when that fear starts to take over your life, it can have a crippling effect not only on you but on your loved ones, too.

 If this specific phobia is impacting your quality of life, it’s important to seek help from a mental health professional to work on reducing your symptoms and working towards a better acceptance of mortality.
 If you’re experiencing any extreme fears like thalassophobia, arachnophobia, or claustrophobia, then looking into online therapy might be the next step.
 With Talkspace, you can speak to a licensed therapist all online within the comfort of your own home.